Visiting and Volunteering FAQ

 • Who at ISL coordinates the background checks and when?

-Once applicants have submitted their Mandatory Reporter Training certificate of completion, ISL’s Community Engagement Facilitator will submit a request to schedule a background check with the Orleans Parish Sheriff’s Office.
-ISL will contact the Chaperone Volunteer applicant to provide the date and time of the scheduled background check.
-More information on this process can be found here.
+Once applicants have submitted their Mandatory Reporter Training certificate of completion, ISL’s Community Engagement Facilitator will contact the applicant to provide details on how to schedule their background check.

 • Who pays for the background check?